raehik/strongweak/README.md

 well-boundedness.

 ## Cool points
-### Validates as much as possible
-This is primarily a validation library.
-Thus, we don't fail on the first error -- we attempt to validate every part of a data type, and collate the errors into a big list. (`ApplicativeDo` plus `Validation` is magical.)
+### Extreme error clarity
+strongweak is primarily a validation library.
+As such, strengthening failure handling receives special attention:

+  * Failures do not short-circuit; if a strengthening is made up of multiple smaller strengthenings, all are run and any failures collated.
+  * Failures display the weak and strong (target) type.
+  * Generic strengthening is scarily verbose: see below for details.

 ### One definition, strong + weak views
 Using a type-level `Strength` switch and the `SW` type family, you can write a